 *Supplement may apply during fair dates.
 An Italian visitor tax may apply in some cities and must be paid directly on site at check out.

 2022 Dates: This program is available throughout the year.
 Check in and start your program any day of the week.
 Rates are subject to change based on currency exchange.
 Call for updated rates.
 Airfare not included.
 Group transfers for any cooking tour or tours that include transfers, are for the group and are not private.
 Transfers before, after or to another destination outside of your cooking tour are not included in the program price.
 If you would like to add on a private transfer or transfers, let us know and we will send you pricing.

 Optional Add-On Classes & Tours:

 We suggest these add-on tours for an in-depth look into themes, neighborhoods and interests in Venice.
-Must be organized prior and are an extra cost.
 Please call for details on availability and pricing based on group size.

 Venice’s Writers, Poets & Literati Tour